Dark Skies

 In February, 2019, Rappahannock County Park became the third county park in the U.S. to receive the International Dark Sky designation.
 There is a strong local commitment to maintaining pristine night skies including a program to replace unshielded outdoor lighting with dark-sky compliant fixtures.

-Never seen the Milky Way?
-Now You Can
+Have you ever seen the Milky Way?

 You don’t need to be an astronomer to witness the awesome beauty of the Milky Way or get acquainted with planets, moons and constellations.